 The hardest part of growing blueberries in Houston is managing the soil.
 Since blueberries don't like Houston soils (too alkaline and heavy), we highly recommend growing in containers or raised beds where you have total control of the soil mix.
-You can use Nature's Way Blueberry Soil or you can mix your own.
+You can use Life Below with Acidified Cotton Burr Compost.
 See our recipe for blueberry soil on the other side of this sheet.